 Learn how to plank a wall with PVC!
 Moisture-resistant PVC/AZEK is the perfect material for creating a faux “shiplap” planked wall in your bathroom!
 Get the how-to tutorial here for recreating this coastal-inspired look.

-It’s hard to believe that four weeks have gone by already during this One Room Challenge!
+It’s hard to believe that four weeks have gone by already during this project!
 Somehow we are both further along in our Primary Bathroom Project than I expected, but further away from being done than I had hoped.
 Welcome to 2020… In case you missed the beginning posts, you can read the project plans here, the inspiration post here, and about how I mix tile here.

 Today I’m going to walk you through a successful part of the project— our PVC (AZEK) planked wall treatment.
 When I began to plan the design for this project, I knew I wanted to implement some sort of “shiplap” treatment.
 However, with this being a high-moisture area, I also knew it would be best to use PVC trim, more commonly known by the brand name AZEK (not a sponsor, this is just what we bought).